Addressing Order Sensitivity of In-Context Demonstration Examples in Causal Language Models: Experiment

 \subsection{Main Results}

-\hq{To mitigate the effects of different candidate pools, we perform the experiment three times, randomly selecting a new candidate pool for each iteration.} Table~\ref{MainResults} reports the mean and standard deviation of the corresponding metrics \hq{across three iterations}.
+To mitigate the effects of different candidate pools, we perform the experiment three times, randomly selecting a new candidate pool for each iteration.
+Table~\ref{MainResults1} reports the mean and standard deviation of the corresponding metrics across three iterations on SST-5, QQP, Sequence Next Term and Round Number benchmarks while the results on the SST-2 benchmark are reported in the Table~\ref{MainResults2}.

-Our observations are as follows: (1) Across the four datasets, all three backbone models demonstrate a clear sensitivity to the ordering of in-context examples.
-Particularly on the SST-5 dataset, the partial correct ratio metric for all three models exceeds the all correct ratio metric.
-(2) Our proposed Information Augmentation (IA) method significantly mitigates the sensitivity of CausalLMs to order, with an average improvement of about 11.5\% on the all correct ratio.
-Moreover, there are notable decreases of 10.1\% and 18.4\% on the partial correct ratio and entropy metrics, respectively.
-Although it is unsupervised, IA can improve overall performance to a certain extent, with an average increase of 1.5\% in the majority voting accuracy metric.
-(3) Introducing the consistency loss further enhances the robustness of CausalLMs to the order of in-context examples.
-Compared to the IA method, it results in an average increase of 7.0\% on the all correct ratio, a 6.8\% increase on the partial correct ratio, and an 11.3\% decrease on the entropy metrics.
+Our observations are as follows: (1) Across the five datasets, all four backbone models clearly show sensitivity to the ordering of in-context examples, indicating that order sensitivity is independent of the task type and domain.
+Specifically, for the SST-5 and QQP datasets, the partial correct ratio metrics for all models are around or exceed 0.5.
+(2) As the model size increases, it does not reduce sensitivity to order.
+For instance, in the SST-5 dataset, Llama-13B and Vicuna-13B have partial correct ratios of 0.605 and 0.524, respectively.
+These metrics are higher compared to 0.566 for Llama-7B and 0.469 for Vicuna-7B.
+A similar trend is also observed in the Round Number benchmark.
+(3) Our proposed Information Augmentation (\textbf{IA}) method significantly mitigates the sensitivity of CausalLMs to order, with an average decrease of about 0.192 and 0.157 on the partial correct ratio and the entropy metric.
+Even though it is unsupervised, \textbf{IA} can enhance overall performance to some degree on certain datasets.
+For instance, it results in an average increase of 0.020 in the majority voting accuracy metric on the QQP dataset.
+(4) Introducing the consistency loss further enhances the robustness of CausalLMs to the order of in-context examples.
+Compared to the \textbf{IA} method, it results in a 0.079 decrease in the partial correct ratio and a 0.054 decrease in the entropy metrics.